paulcager/gosdata/README.md

 It's difficult.
 Very, very difficult.
 Pages of this sort of stuff:

 ![img.png](images/scary-maths.png)
-> (an excerpt from the Ordnance Surveys
+> (an excerpt from the Ordnance Survey's
 [reference guide](https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf))

 Fortunately Chris Veness has already done the hard work of implementing this in his